lib-static/howto/howtos/installatom.md

 ---
 layout: howto
-title: How To Install and Setup Atom
+title: How To Install and Set Up Atom
 ---
 Atom is an open source text editor, which will help you develop your Collection Builder template.